Basic Algorithm Templates

 2 Traversal of Trees and Graphs Topological Sorting

-Time complexity O(n+m), n represents the number of vertices, m represents the number of edges
+—— Template Problem AcWing 848.
+Topological Sequence of Directed Graph Time complexity O(n+m), n represents the number of points, m represents the number of edges

 1